filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/logging.md

 lotus-miner log set-level --system chain debug
 ```

-The log-level can be chose between 4 options:
+The log-level can be chosen between 4 options:

 - debug
 - info